rehasantiago/supersquad/README.md

 # supersquad
-A simple superheroes application in React and Redux
+A simple superheroes application in React and Redu